 EUDAT

 The next steps of EUDAT integration involve building on the universal use case pilot that was introduced in Section 2 of this document.
 Staff from both EGI and EUDAT is working with user communities to provide services from both infrastructures into their specific use cases.
-Two use cases has been prioritised to drive the pilot implementation and to act as early adopters: EPOS and ICOS.
-We will then investigate ways to for users of either infrastructure to benefit from interoperability in the following areas:
+Two use cases have been prioritised to drive the pilot implementation and to act as early adopters: EPOS and ICOS.
+We will then investigate ways for users of either infrastructure to benefit from interoperability in the following areas:

 Support the new AAI infrastructures based on Identify Federation that both infrastructures are designing and implementing according to the AARC guidelines;